equalizedigital/accessibility-checker/README.txt

 = 1.0.0 =
 * Everything is new and shiny.
 * We think it's awesome you want to make your website more accessible.
+* Check for giphy and tenor animated gifs